yasserhcn/MinCPT/docs/syntax.md

 ## general overview
-the txt file containing the ~~stuff~~ can be used in the command line arguments or it defaults to `build.txt`
+the txt file containing the commands can be specified in the command line arguments else it defaults to `build.txt`

-the first text isn't case sensitive, so *LANGUAGE* is the same as *language*<br>
+the argument isn't case sensitive, so *LANGUAGE* is the same as *language*<br>
-on the other hand the text after the argument is case sensitive if the inputted text is a path or a name
+on the other hand the parameter is case sensitive if the inputted text is a path or a name

-each line needs to have **only one** argument or else there will be a syntax error
+each line needs to have **only one** argument and parameter

 ## choosing the language and version :
 - choosing the language :<br>